olczi095/olczi095/README.md

 - 💻 Working at **Insert company** as a Junior Fullstack Developer.

-- 🥷 "💻 Currently using **Python with Django and Wagtail, JavaScript, HTML, and CSS in my work**."
+- 🥷 Currently using **Python with Django and Wagtail, JavaScript, HTML, and CSS in my work**.

-- 🖋️ For the last few years I've been working as a freelance copywriter and content writer, managing my own websites (especially one with fit food review) and doing some things related with SEO. **But I want to change it!**
+- 🖋️ For the last few years I've been working as a freelance copywriter and content writer, managing my own websites and doing some things related with SEO.

 - 📩 Open to contact with you: **aleksandradabrowska095@gmail.com**